Making sense of plastic waste

 Not every plastic is created equal.
 Some are easy to recycle, but some are low-value and have limited use.
 Here’s how to figure out which is which.

 Here is some information to provide clarity on what the plastic numbers mean.
 Not all plastics are recyclable in your kerbside recycling bin.
+For example, soft plastics (number 4) need to go to a specialised recycler.
 To find out if something is recyclable at the kerbside, use our search tool or chat with Binny, the recycling app.

 What’s the difference between the plastic categories?